Sinoxolo1408/ManagementSystem/README.md

-i# HomeCare Management System
+# HomeCare Management System
 A desktop application to manage(store, update and delete) records of a private non-profit organisation.

 ## Requirements